schoeniu/fos/README.md

 </li>
 <li>
-Experiencing severe performance issues after running the application for longer times with a high PRODUCER_DATA_SEC_PER_REAL_SEC value ->
+Experiencing severe performance issues, with fos-report not producing any output after running the application for longer times with a high PRODUCER_DATA_SEC_PER_REAL_SEC value.
-Docker Desktop may experience performance leaks.
+May also happen in the first run when the images are being pulled. -> Docker Desktop may experience performance leaks.
 The easiest way to resolve this is just to restart the PC.
 </li>
 </ul>